microsoft/nni/docs/source/tutorials/darts.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 352-354
+GENERATED FROM PYTHON SOURCE LINES 360-364

+.. warning:: The cell above is obtained via ``fast_dev_run`` (i.e., running only 1 mini-batch).

 When ``fast_dev_run`` is turned off, we get a model with the following architecture, where you might notice an interesting fact that around half the operations have selected ``sep_conv_3x3``.

 ..
-GENERATED FROM PYTHON SOURCE LINES 355-391
+GENERATED FROM PYTHON SOURCE LINES 365-401

 .. code-block:: default